 If already registered you can make an appointment by communicating with your healthcare team virtually through SECURE MESSAGING.

 You may also make an appointment by calling our clinic at (787) 707-4393.

-Outpatient medical care is provided by appointment for active duty from Monday through Friday from 0630 - 1600 hours with the exception every Wednesdays when we are available from 0630-1130.
+Outpatient medical care is provided by appointment for active duty from Monday through Friday from 0630 - 1600 hours with the exception of the last Friday of every month when we are available from 0630-1130.

 After Hours Care: Call the International SOS Call Center at 1-877-451-8659 for urgent care.
 For emergency care go to the nearest emergency room.

 In case of an emergency: go to the nearest emergency room.
 After the emergency, as soon as possible, notify the International SOS Call Center at 1-877-451-8659.
 Active duty service members enrolled to the Rodriguez Army Health Clinic must call the Health Benefits Advisor at 1-787-707-4052 / 4053 during working hours (Monday - Friday: 7:00 a.m. - 4:00 p.m.) to report the medical emergency to the primary care manager (PCM).

 Inpatient or Hospital Care

 Inpatient (Hospital) care for active duty personnel is available at San Juan Veterans Administration Hospital (VAH) with a referral from the Primary Care Manager at the Health Clinic.
 Active duty who do not have a referral to a separate facility may be held completely liable for all healthcare costs.